psrc/urbansim2/README.md

 (In a bash shell, type "source activate urbansim2".)

-In addition to Anaconda Python, two other packages (zbox and prettytable) are needed.
+In addition to Anaconda Python, three other packages (zbox, prettytable and pylogit) are needed.
 Install using the following pip commands:

    ```
    pip install zbox
    pip install prettytable
+   pip install pylogit
    ```

 2. Clone this repository into a directory called ``psrc_urbansim``: